 Emily holds a Bachelor’s degree in Communication Studies and a minor in Creative Writing from Columbus State University.
 She lives in Northwest Georgia with her two children.

-Holly Roberts is a marketing and communications professional with experience developing and promoting content for national and early-stage businesses.
-She is the Marketing and Communications Manager for Think Medium, which personalizes insights for healthcare leaders through multiple digital mediums.
+Holly Roberts is a multi-media professional with experience developing and promoting content for national and early-stage businesses.

-Holly leads Think Medium’s strategic marketing and communications strategy, including all social media channels, email marketing, media monitoring, and brand identity.
-Prior to Think Medium, Holly developed marketing strategies for Written, LLC, the Department of Defense and Northrop Grumman.
-She was a digital reporter for WMBF News in Myrtle Beach, South Carolina.
+Prior to Think Medium, Holly developed marketing strategies for Written, LLC, for clients including the Department of Defense and Northrop Grumman.
+She also spent time at WMBF News in Myrtle Beach as a digital reporter.

 Holly holds a Bachelor’s degree in Communication Arts with a Film and Video Studies Concentration from Washington and Jefferson College.
 She is a member of Lambda Pi Eta, Communications Honor Society.
 She lives in Southern Maryland with her husband and their daughter.